China flags global naval role after new carrier launch

 State media has quoted experts as saying China needs at least six carriers, and a corresponding number of overseas bases to support them.

-That will leave China well short of being able to challenge the United States which operates 10 carriers and plans to build two more, and has decades of experience operating them.
+But experts say China is far from being able to challenge the United States which operates 10 carriers and plans to build two more, and has decades of experience operating them.

-Speaking at a monthly news briefing, Chinese Defence Ministry spokesman Yang Yujun would not say how many more carriers China wanted to build, only that future developments could give "overall consideration" to various factors.
+Unlike the U.S. navy's longer-range nuclear carriers, both of China's feature Soviet-design ski-jump bows, intended to give fighter jets enough lift to take off from shorter decks.

-Asked if China wanted overseas bases to support its carriers, Yang added: "I think this is overthinking things".
-He did not elaborate.
+But they lack the powerful catapult technology for launching aircraft that U.S. carriers use.